nmshd/documentation/_docs_use-cases/use-case-transport-check-if-relationship-can-be-created.md

   -- The `templateId` does not resolve to a RelationshipTemplate or the associated RelationshipTemplate is malformed.

   -- The provided `creationContent` is not a RelationshipCreationContent or an ArbitraryRelationshipCreationContent.

+## On Failure

+- The parameters are malformed.